Hare today, hopefully not gone tomorrow

 Besides humans, the hare has to contend with a slew of predators in the wild.
 These include the fox, jackal, wolf, wild dog, leopard, wild cat, eagle and hawk.
 Of course, its fleet-footedness — it can achieve a speed of up to 70 to 80 km/hour — plays no small role in its ability to outrun its pursuers.
 Sometimes it conceals itself in a cave or the hollow of a decaying tree to outwit them.

 Camouflage is a reliable ruse that the hare falls back on from time to time.
-The colouring of its fur — a patchy brown and grey — enables it to blend well with its surroundings, making it almost unnoticeable to a predator.
+The colouring of its fur — a patchy brown and grey — enables it to blend in well with its surroundings, making it almost unnoticeable to a predator.
 Sometimes, to avoid detection, it flattens itself on the ground or on vegetation.
-Or, sensing imminent danger, it may just freeze, looking more like a large but inconspicuous stone and continue to remain absolutely motionless unless one approaches too close for its comfort (as I did as a teenager), and make a sudden and swift dash to safety.
+Or, sensing imminent danger, it may just freeze, looking more like a large but inconspicuous stone, and continue to remain absolutely motionless unless one approaches too close for its comfort (as I did as a teenager), and it is forced to make a sudden and swift dash to safety.

 Sadly, in India poaching continues to be a major problem for the survival of our diverse wildlife, both endangered and non-endangered.
 It’s odd how man’s dormant hunting instincts are aroused at the mere sight of a wild animal.
 It perhaps explains why, despite the stringent blanket ban on hunting, many find the temptation to kill defenceless species on the sly irresistible.
 More often than not, mercenary considerations too play a very decisive role in this sordid state of affairs: there are many who simply cannot resist the temptation to calculate the value of a wild animal (or its body parts) in monetary terms.